ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 More about that below.

 ::: dsvis
-Here is an example where we reason about the Sequential search algorithm from @sec:intro:sequential-search.
+Here is an example where we reason about the *linear search* algorithm from @sec:intro:searching.

 ``` {.jsav-animation src="AlgAnal/AnalCasesDiffCON.js" links="AlgAnal/AnalCasesCON.css" name="Best, Worst, and Average cases slideshow"}
 ```